 That is why Cuadernos de Administración provides online free and open access to all of its research publications.

-The Cuadernos de Administración journal by Universidad del Valle is under a Creative Commons BY NC SA 4.0.
+The Cuadernos de Administración journal by Universidad del Valle is under a Creative Commons BY-NC-ND 4.0.

 Faculty of Administration Sciences